Spielberg opens doors to Latino artists with new 'West Side Story' | Entertainment

 "He is using his privilege to say, well, if I can do it, everybody can, and pay respects to the culture and create a film in an epic fashion that is made with such integrity," said Ariana DeBose, the Afro-Latina actress and dancer who plays Anita, of Spielberg.
 'A HUGE STEP FORWARD'

 Spielberg said he hoped audiences will "sit in the theater together, so the English-speaking audiences will suddenly hear laughter coming from pockets of the theater from the Spanish-speaking audience."
-The creative team also included Venezuelan orchestral conductor Gustavo Dudamel, who recorded the new soundtrack.
+The creative team also included Venezuelan conductor Gustavo Dudamel, who Spielberg said led the orchestra with "such insight, heart and dynamism" for the new soundtrack.

 David Alvarez, who is of Cuban descent and plays Bernardo, the leader of the Sharks, calls the emphasis on authentic casting "a huge step forward."
 Alvarez said this "West Side Story," and the musical "In the Heights" from earlier this year, which also had a strong Latino cast https://www.reuters.com/lifestyle/joyful-in-heights-is-love-letter-latinos-us-2021-06-10, were signs that the United States "is beginning to realize that the Latino community here is much larger and they are recognizing us."